San Martin Plaza with its palaces, mansions, monuments, churches and countless stories and legends is a favorite place for Buenos Aires walking tours

 In 1878 – on the 100th anniversary of birth of the Libertador (as is commonly called here the hero of the Wars for Independence) the square received its final name – Plaza of General Jose de San Martin.

-The epidemic of yellow fever at the end of 19th century convinced many wealthy families to move from the center of Buenos Aires to the apparently healthier Field of Mars area.
+The epidemic of yellow fever at the end of the 19th century convinced many wealthy families to move from the center of Buenos Aires to the apparently healthier Field of Mars area.
 The major remodeling work converting the plaza to its current form started in1880s when two architects - British Edward Taylor and Argentinean – José Canale were commissioned to bring it up to the expectations and needs of the local upper class.
 The final “touch” (close to what we can see today) was given to the plaza by the French urbanist Charles Thays in 1889.

 And that was the turning point when the area started to take its final shape suddenly becoming one of the most elegant neighborhoods in Buenos Aires with beautiful mansions, lavish residences, luxurious hotels and parks.
-The latter - occupying central part of the plaza amazes with large sections of blooming jacaranda and magnolia trees adding charm to this anyhow remarkable place.
+The latter - occupying the central part of the plaza amazes with large sections of blooming jacaranda and magnolia trees adding charm to this anyhow remarkable place.

 Blooming jacaranda trees give a lot of charm to this anyhow beautiful place in the heart of Barrio Retiro.